RetroPie/RetroPie-Docs/docs/Neo-Geo.md

 ```
 ## BIOS

-Neo Geo ROMs require a `neogeo.zip` BIOS file with the exact same MAME or FB Alpha version as the emulator you select.
+Neo Geo ROMs require a `neogeo.zip` BIOS file with the exact same MAME or FB Neo version as the emulator you select.
 Place the correct `neogeo.zip` with your ROMs in:
 ```
 /home/pi/RetroPie/roms/neogeo
 ```
-Instructions on how to install the Neo Geo Unibios on lr-fbalpha can be found here: [lr-fbalpha Neo Geo Bios](lr-fbalpha#neo-geo-unibios).
+Instructions on how to install the Neo Geo Unibios on lr-neo can be found here: [lr-fbalpha Neo Geo Bios](lr-fbneo#neo-geo-unibios).
 The Unibios can be used as documented on the official page at <http://unibios.free.fr/howitworks.html>.

 * On the Unibios boot screen
   * Neo Geo **A+B+C** (RetroPad B+A+Y) for BIOS Menu